In the previous section, "Hello React Navigation", we defined a stack navigator with two routes (

 If we call

-this.props.navigation.navigatewith a route name that we haven't defined on a stack navigator, nothing will happen.
-Said another way, we can only navigate to routes that have been defined on our stack navigator — we cannot navigate to an arbitrary component.
+navigation.navigatewith a route name that we haven't defined in a navigator, it'll print an error in development builds and nothing will happen in production builds.
+Said another way, we can only navigate to routes that have been defined on our navigator — we cannot navigate to an arbitrary component.

 Navigate to a route multiple times